 6. I’m afraid to ask for what I really want

-I’ve usually been pretty forward in my leadership and I’m grateful for an incredibly honest dialogue I have with my staff and elder team where I serve.
+I’ve usually been pretty forward in my leadership and I’m grateful for the incredibly honest dialogue I have had with my staff and elder teams where I served.

 But there are seasons where I’ve been afraid to ask for what I really want.
 And even as I type those words I think “That sounds so selfish.”

 But sometimes you just need a vacation.
 Or, especially when your family is young and you’re just starting out, you need a raise.
 Or you need more staff.
 Or you need someone to have your back.
 Or you need a friend.
 You’re just afraid to ask.

 You know what I’ve found?
 Almost every time I’ve asked, someone said “Why didn’t you ask sooner?
 We’d love to help.”

 7. I’ve thought about leaving even though I’m staying

 You’ve thought about leaving, even though you’re staying…true?
 Of course it’s true, unless you just started last Tuesday, and even then…